lekoala/modern-now/readme.md

 Add [`dialog-polyfill`](
 https://github.com/GoogleChrome/dialog-polyfill) dynamically if needed and register it using `qsa-observer`.

-Provides extra button controls for the js dialog api.
+Provides extra button controls for the js dialog api and animation.

 ### Css